nbicocchi/learn-xv6/code/06K - Scheduler (Policies)/README.md

 #### Author: Lorenzo Del Rossi

 The lottery scheduling represents a randomized resource allocation mechanism which avoids the problem of starvation.

-#### How Lottery Scheduler works

 Each process has a number of *lottery tickets* and then the scheduler draws a random ticket number and the process which has the winner ticket will run until the next extraction.

 To check if a process wins the lottery we have to see if its number of tickets is higher than the number extracted (the number is randomly extracted in the range [0 , sum of all tickets)), if it is not we will sum its number of tickets to the number of tickets of the next process, check again etc. until the sum of the tickets becomes higher than the chosen number, then that process will be the lottery winner.
 For example: